 - Oral suspension: Mix the powder with cold water only.
 Take the medicine right after mixing it.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Skip the missed dose and go back to your regular dosing schedule.
 Do not take more than 1 dose in a day.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any oral suspension that is not used within 30 minutes of mixing it.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Antacids, multivitamins, or other products (such as dairy products or juices) that contain aluminum, calcium, iron, magnesium, selenium, or zinc must be taken at least 4 hours before or 4 hours after you take eltrombopag.
+- Antacids, multivitamins, or other products (including dairy products or juices) that contain aluminum, calcium, iron, magnesium, selenium, or zinc must be taken at least 4 hours before or 2 hours after you take eltrombopag.